meghanat/megha_simulator/README.md

 $ python3 ./src/runner.py ./traces/input/YH_small.tr ./simulator_config/config_original.json 3 2 3 1 1 1 > traces/output/YH_OP.tr
 ```

+**NOTE:**
-**NOTE:** The general convention for naming the output of the simulator, after running it on the trace file is:
+1. The general convention for naming the output of the simulator, after running it on the trace file is:
 ```
 <Name_of_the_trace_file>_OP.tr
 ```
+2. To see examples of commands to run the simulator using `PyPy` refer to the file `quick_run_pypy.sh`.
+3. To see examples of commands to run the simulator using `Python` refer to the file `quick_run.sh`.

 ## Using the Development Environment Container